 Tanzania is located in East Africa (Indian Ocean is on the East).
 Since Persians visited the coast of East Africa dated as early as 17th century, they introduced many things including spices and some recipes; example, Pilau, Haluwa, samosa, Bagia, etc. Our diet is a mainly African, and a little bit of Indian and Arabic.
 I hope you will enjoy these simple recipes from Tanzania and a few of my favorate from other countries.

-Miriam Rose Kinunda started to post Tanzanian recipes just for fun in June 2004 with the domain name miriammalaquias.com; In 2006 I changed to mirecipe.com, In July 2009, I decided to give this site a name that fits, A taste of Tanzania
+Miriam Rose Kinunda started to post Tanzanian recipes just for fun in June 2004 with the domain name miriammalaquias.com; In 2006 I changed to mirecipe.com and started to blog, In July 2009, I decided to give this site a name that fits, A taste of Tanzania

 To learn more about Tanzania visit Wikipedia